ememercy21/ememercy21.github.io/grammy_project.md

 Lemonade received recognition at both the Grammy Awards and BET Awards, but was more successful at the latter in terms of winning awards.
 The album's visual project and her Super Bowl 50 halftime show in 2016 included references to the Black Lives Matter movement and the aftermath of Hurricane Katrina, and were widely praised by some as powerful statements on racial and social justice issues.
 However, both also sparked controversy and backlash, with some critics arguing that her performance was inappropriate for a mainstream sporting event.

-At the Grammy Awards, Lemonade and songs from the album received several nominations, including for Song of the Year and Best Music Video.
+At the Grammys, Lemonade and songs from the album received several nominations, including for Song of the Year and Best Music Video.
 However, the project received just two awards for the entire album era.
 Most notably, Beyoncé lost the Album of the Year award in 2017, which sparked online discourse and controversy.
 At the BET Awards, on the other hand, she was nominated for 13 awards and received a total of 11, including Album of the Year and Video Director of the Year.

 ---